vkom56000/cse15l-lab-reports/lab1.md

    * Prove the right information and it will redirect you to your account username.
    * Make sure to remember or save this username for later steps.

-This username is shown here.
+Your username is shown here:
 ![Image](https://github.com/vkom56000/cse15l-lab-reports/blob/main/lookup.png)

 Install Git for windows using this link [Link](https://gitforwindows.org/).